hjoly2003/stratospheric-main/chapters/chapter-10/application/README.md

 # Stratospheric - Chapter 9-10: Local Development, Building User Registration and Login with AWS Cognito

+## Status

+From this chapter and in chapter 12, there is a bug that hinder the login process (both in local and AWS deployment):

+1. When submitting the login form, you'll fall into a blank page with an http 999 error code.
+2. Click the back button from your browser to get to the previous page.
+You'll get to a page titled "Login with OAuth 2.0 [authorization_request_not_found]".
+3. In that page, click the bottom link to complete the login process and get to the targetted "index" page.

 ## Summary

 ### Chapter 9